The A’s, the Bees and the C’s

 Fructose – is a simple sugar which does not stimulate the secretion of insulin from pancreatic beta cells.

-GI - Glycaemic Index ranks how carbohydrates affect blood glucose levels.
+GI - Glycemic Index ranks how carbohydrates affect blood glucose levels.
 The lower the GI the slower the rise in blood glucose levels when consumed.
 Low GI foods are those with GI less than 55.

 HPA – hydrogen peroxide activity